IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

 This includes the Istio Ingress for incoming and the Istio Egress for outgoing connections.
 Your Kubernetes cluster may/will have its own ingress but this ingress is not paired with an Envoy sidecar and therefore is not able to directly participate in secure and encrypted communications.

-When Envoy proxies establish a connection, they exchange and validate certificates to confirm that each is indeed connected to a valid and expected peer.
-The established identities could later also be used as basis for policy checks (e.g., access authorization) but in our example we leave that to the Quarkus application code.

 mTLS is enabled by default for the communication between Envoys **but it is enabled in permissive mode**.
 This means that a microservice outside of the Istio Service Mesh, one without a Envoy proxy, can communicate with a microservice within the Service Mesh.
 This allows you to bring your microservices into the Service Mesh and then gradually turn on and test security.

 ### TASK 1: Test permissive mode